 Options available after the first grilling

-There are a few options to proceed after the first grilling session.
+There are a few options to proceed with after the first grilling session.

 - If you don’t have a barbecue pit, you can proceed immediately to the second grilling session with high heat, as in this recipe.

 - If possible, grill the half-done bak kwa over a BBQ pit.
 The finished product will look the same as what I did in my oven, but you will get the signature smoke flavor like those purchased from the sellers.
-BBQ is the ideal method that I wish, but unfortunately, it is not possible with my kitchen’s limitations.
+BBQ is the ideal method I wish for, but unfortunately, it is impossible with my kitchen’s limitations.

-- If you want to make a large batch of bak kwa in advance for the Chinese New Year, wrap each piece (after first grilling) separately with wax paper or separate them with a thin plastic sheet, and keep in the freezer.
-When you want to consume them, just grill them the second time as in this recipe, or finish it over the barbecue pit.
+- If you want to make a large batch of these popular treats for the Chinese New Year in advance, wrap each piece (after first grilling) separately with wax paper or a thin plastic sheet and keep them in the freezer.
+When you want to consume them, grill them the second time, as in this recipe, or finish them over the barbecue pit.

-Many street vendors who sell bak kwa in Malaysia during the Chinese New Year season do not make them from scratch.
+Many street vendors who become bak kwa sellers in Malaysia during the Chinese New Year season do not make them from scratch.
 They get the half-done stock from the wholesale supplier and BBQ them later.
-That is why the taste from various street vendors is nearly identical.
+That is why the taste of various street vendors is nearly identical.

 Other related recipes to Bak Kwa (and Chinese New Year)